-- 7.6a Conflict and compromise with foreign nations occurred regarding the physical expansion of the United States during the 19th century.
-American values and beliefs such as Manifest Destiny and the need for resources increased westward expansion and settlement. - > Students will compare and evaluate the ways by which Florida, Texas, and territories from the Mexican Cession were acquired by the United States. - 7.6b Westward expansion provided opportunities for some groups while harming others. - > Students will examine the Erie Canal as a gateway to westward expansion that resulted in economic growth for New York State, economic opportunities for Irish immigrants working on its construction, and its use by religious groups such as the Mormons to move westward. - > Students will examine the growth of suffrage for white men under Andrew Jackson. - > Students will examine the conditions faced on the Trail of Tears by the Cherokee and the impact the removal had on their people and culture. - > Students will examine examples of Native American resistance to the western encroachment including the Seminole Wars and Cherokee judicial efforts. - > Students will examine the ways in which westward movement had an impact on the lives of women and African Americans. - > Students will examine the policies of New York State toward Native Americans at this time.
+- 7.6a Some Native Americans who aligned with the British during the American Revolution lost land and were forced to move. - 7.6b Conflict and compromise with foreign nations occurred regarding the physical expansion of the United States during the 19th century.
+American values and beliefs such as Manifest Destiny and the need for resources increased westward expansion and settlement. - > Students will compare and evaluate the ways by which Florida, Texas, and territories from the Mexican Cession were acquired by the United States.

+7.6c Westward expansion provided opportunities for some groups while harming others.

+- > Students will examine the Erie Canal as a gateway to westward expansion that resulted in economic growth for New York State, economic opportunities for Irish immigrants working on its construction, and its use by religious groups such as the Mormons to move westward. - > Students will examine the growth of suffrage for white men under Andrew Jackson. - > Students will examine the conditions faced on the Trail of Tears by the Cherokee and the impact the removal had on their people and culture. - > Students will examine examples of Native American resistance to the western encroachment including the Seminole Wars and Cherokee judicial efforts. - > Students will examine the ways in which westward movement had an impact on the lives of women and African Americans. - > Students will examine the policies of New York State toward Native Americans at this time.